13 September - 29 November 2018

 The Alpha Course is designed to encourage debate and explore the basics of the Christian faith in a friendly, honest and informal environment.

 To find out more or book your place on our course in September, send us an email or call the church office on 0116 286 3145.

 Humankind has sought meaning and purpose in many different things.
-Today people invest themselves in the pursuit of a successful career, of wealth, good relationships, sex, status, entertainment, amongst many other things, only to find, sooner or later, that these things ultimately leave us feeling dissatisfied and empty.
+Today people invest themselves in the pursuit of a successful career, of wealth, good relationships, sex, status, entertainment, only to find, sooner or later, that these things ultimately leave us feeling dissatisfied and empty.

 Many people who have fulfilled their aims, goals, and dreams have testified to the fact that there is still a deep void inside - a feeling of emptiness that nothing seems to fill.
 This emptiness causes us to revisit these questions time and time again.

 Jonny Wilkinson, generally regarded as one of rugby union's best ever players, fulfilled his greatest dream in 2003 when he drop-kicked England to victory in the Rugby World Cup.
 However, in an interview with The Times newspaper about that day, Wilkinson said:

 "I [began] to feel the elation slipping away during the lap of honour around the field.
 I couldn't believe all that effort was losing its worth so soon...
 I'd just achieved my greatest ambition and it felt empty."